Paradoxxs/Gitbook/osint/automation.md

 [FinalRecon](https://github.com/thewhiteh4t/FinalRecon) automatic web recon tool.
 Will quick analysis an website using multiple methods.
 The original goal of the tools was for penetration testing.

-# FOCA

-[FOCA](https://github.com/ElevenPaths/FOCA) is used to find metadata and hidden information in documents that it scans.
-It uses the common search engines to identify documents.
-That is downloaded and analysis the metadata of the documents.
-FOCA is capable to analysis an wide variety of documents.
-It requires an SQL server to function.

 ## Scrapping